The New Oil

 • Connected devices: Connection preferences: Printing: Default Print Service: Use Print Service: Disabled when not in use

-• Connected devices: Connection preferences: Nearby Share: Off when not in use
+• Connected devices: Connection preferences: Quick Share: Off when not in use

 • Apps: All apps: Uninstall or disable any apps you don’t use